jfude/CarND-Vehicle-Detection-UD/README.md

   		      performs vehicle detection on each frame, and outputs the video with bounding boxes
 		      around vehicles detected.

-- ./project_images/ -- Directory of images used in the write up for explaining the various stages of preocessing..
+- ./examples/ -- Directory of images used in the write up for illustrating some stages of processing.